ON5HB/rsp_tcp_v2/README.md

 	-f frequency to tune to [Hz] - If freq set centerfreq and progfreq is ignored!!

 	-s samplerate in [Hz] - If sample rate is set it will be ignored from client!!

 	-w wideband enable* (default: disabled)

-	-r rfgain (default: -1 internal table / values 20-59)
+	-r rfgain only works if -g is set (default: -1 internal table / values 20-59)

-	-l lnalevel (default: internal table / typical used values 0-6 depending on the device)
+	-l lnalevel (default: 0 / typical used values 0-6 depending on the device)

+	-G AGC setpoint (default: -24 / recommended values -10 / -40)

 	-g AGC disable (default: enabled)